andrasq/consistent-hash-js/Readme.md

 and control points are randomly created between 0 and range - 1.
 Returns `hr`.

 Adding the same node more than once increases its weight.

+Note that with uniform distribution of control points each added node will use the default weight, and adding a node twice will double its weight.

 - `weight` - how many resource instances this node should manage compared to the other nodes (default 1).
   Higher weights will be assigned more resources.
 Three nodes A, B and C with